Uncategorized

 **Step 6: Apply Adhesive**

-After the corkboard is securely affixed, use a utility knife to trim any surplus material along the edges for a tidy finish.
+After the corkboard is set, use a utility knife to trim any excess material at the edges.
+Ensure precise cuts for a neat finish.